 Glock fans love Glocks for many reasons.
 Simplicity and the lack of “unnecessary“ controls are two of the biggest reasons.

-Glock G45 – Designed For Police
+Glock G45 – Designed for Police

-As mentioned earlier, the Glock G19X was being eyeballed really hard by many police officers as the perfect duty pistol.
+As mentioned earlier, the Glock G19X was being eyeballed hard by many police officers as the perfect duty pistol.

 Because (most) police aren’t concerned with concealment, they wouldn’t want to give up the ammo capacity of the G17 to switch to the G19.
 But giving up an inch of barrel length doesn’t have any major drawbacks.